juliantellez/dotfiles/README.md

-# dotfiles
+# Dot Files

-A compilation of useful files
+A compilation of useful files for future use or reference

+TODO:

+- Quick installation
+- Aliases
+- git config